owl-project/owl/README.md

-# OWL: A Productivity Library for OptiX 7
+# OWL: A Productivity Library for OptiX 7 and 8

 <!--- ------------------------------------------------------- -->
 ## What is OWL?

-OWL is a convenience/productivity-oriented library on top of OptiX 7.x, and aims at making it easier to write OptiX programs by taking some of the more arcane arts (like knowing what a Shader Binding Table is, and how to actually build it), and doing that for the user.
+OWL is a convenience/productivity-oriented library on top of OptiX 7.x and 8.x, and aims at making it easier to write OptiX programs by taking some of the more arcane arts (like knowing what a Shader Binding Table is, and how to actually build it), and doing that for the user.
 For example, assuming the node graph (ie, the programs, geometries, and